lpcvai/20LPCVC-Video_Track-Sample_Solution/README.md

 ### Creating `.pyz` files
 We recommend zipping your solution using the following command.
 It adds a shebang line that we are able to use to identify what version of Python you are using.
 ```
-python3 -m zipapp solution -p='/usr/bin/env python3.7'
+python3 -m zipapp solution -p='/usr/bin/env python3.8'
 ```
-The valid versions of Python for the challenge are the latest patch versions of Python 3.7.
+The valid version of Python for the challenge is the latest patch version of CPython 3.8 for the AArch64 architecture.
 The command above specifies the shebang of your solution.
+If you intend on using a different version of Python, please contact the organizers as soon as possible via Slack.

 ### Output
 Your solution is expected to generate an `answer.txt` under the current directory when run.
 See comments in [`main.py`](simple_solution/main.py) to see how the solution will be run.